Home » Design Ideas & Inspirations » 20 Best Ways To Create an Open Floor Plan

 Having a home be part of the great outdoors can be very calming.
 You can utilize the said garden space on special occasions for an al-fresco dining experience easily!
 For a bold statement, let the same flooring pour onto the patio for a smooth transition.

-Structural features like beams, columns and vaulted ceilings can be the superstars in open floor plans if incorporated into the design deftly.
+Structural features like beams, columns, and vaulted ceilings can be the superstars in open floor plans if incorporated into the design deftly.
 Use them to your advantage.
 For instance, the beam on top of a fireplace can frame the mantle like a crown.
 Similarly, vaulted ceilings are rare and exquisite.
 Be sure to draw them out with a few chandeliers for an extravagant overtone.

 Storage remains a criterion in every interior design scheme.
 So don’t be afraid to make storage part of the open extension.
 With an open plan, one should refrain from cluttering up the space with bulky, vertical storage but rather smartly infuse it into the design.
 For example, you can decide to add wall panels that conceal a hidden storage closet in the living room.